• Skip to primary navigation

 You can eat the onions salad straightaway or if you have the time, let it rest (preferably in the fridge) for 10 – 15 minutes.
 This will allow the onions to soak up all the lovely flavors of the spices and lime juice.

-3 teaspoons fresh lime juice
+3 teaspoons lime juice

 Nutrition